bluejet80/react_app1/README.md

 The link to this is here [CSS Animations](https://animista.net)

 After the code is generated you will need to copy both the class and the keyframes and paste them into your css file.

+#### Media Queries

+Set margins and paddings to display differently on different devices.

+Here is an example of a media query for mobile devices:

+        @media screen and (max-width: 550px) {
+        .section__padding {
+            padding: 4rem 2rem;
+        }

+        .section__margin {
+            margin: 4rem 2rem;
+        }
+        }

+## Begin Building the App

+Most of the assets for this app are provided by a website called **figma.com**.

+The link to that website is here [Figma](https://figma.com)

+The actual design is right here [Design Layout](https://www.figma.com/file/lz9lLpFHMxHm2odnwM3R0z/gpt3?node-id=0%3A1)

+While in the App.js file in VS Code you can use the **Ctrl-Click** to quickly open any one of the Components.

+### Navbar

+The first component we will create is the Navbar Component.

+All the class names that we create follow a certain specification called **BEM** which stands for **Block Element Modifier**.

+more information on this can be found here [BEM by Example](https://sparkbox.com/foundry/bem_by_example)